 Of particular relevance to CTG members, the Commission also decided not to ask charities:

 - whether they are claiming rate relief for the premises they use

 - the amount of Gift Aid they have claimed (charities are already required to declare whether they are registered for Gift Aid, and the Commission will ask charities to provide their HMRC number).

 The Commission said it requires these two pieces of information for regulatory purposes, but accepts that they may be available from other sources, and that it should pursue other options before adding to the reporting burden for charities.

 These recommendations are in line with those outlined in CTG’s response to the consultation (see more details below).
 While recognising the importance of transparency, CTG queried whether the additional information requested could not be sourced from other data already publicly available, highlighting the potential additional administrative burden for charities.
 Further details on the relevant proposed amendments are outlined below.

-The Charity Commission is also amending a proposed new question on income received from overseas.
+The Charity Commission also amended a proposed new question on income received from overseas.
 Only information about income from overseas governments or quasi-governmental bodies, charities and NGOs will be mandatory for the first year.
 This is information that relevant charities should already record and hold.
 Providing information about income from other overseas institutions and donors will be voluntary for the AR18 and then mandatory in following years.
-The Commission will also introduce a threshold for this information.
+The Commission introduced a threshold for this information.
 These changes will ensure that charities can update their records and systems before the question areas become compulsory.